Did you know that Microsoft is ending all forms of support for Windows Mobile and Windows CE in 2020?

 Do I have to totally re-write all of my handheld applications?

-Yes.
-A small percentage of the APIs from Windows Mobile are forward compatible with Windows 10 IoT Mobile Enterprise.
+Pretty much.
+Only a small percentage of the APIs from Windows Mobile are forward compatible with Windows 10 IoT Mobile Enterprise.

 Will my Telenet client work on Android?

 Yes.
 Telenet products like StayLinked are supported and have Android apps available for download.